UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 }
 ```

 Here, we've passed an option to the less parser.
 We've told it to use yuicompressor to compress the final CSS output.
 The application.less file itself pulls in the other CSS assets in the src directory, in the order it needs them.
-By specifying to import the files as less, by using @import (less), in the import statements; we've told Less to process the css stylesheets as less files, which will cause them to be concatenated rather than writing out an @import line in the final css stylesheet.
+By specifying to import the files as less, by using @import (less), in the import statements, we've told Less to process the css stylesheets as less files, which will cause them to be concatenated rather than writing out an @import line in the final css stylesheet.

 At this point, running grunt from the command line should successfully build assets/app.min.js, and assets/app.min.css.
 We've told it to run the uglify and less tasks by default.